0x60df/loophole/README.md

 This may violate the key bindings of other features or your settings.

-If the default `loophole-mode-map` does not suit with your environment, overwrite it like the following lines.
+If the default `loophole-mode-map` does not suit with your environment, overwrite it by using settings like the following lines.

 ``` emacs-lisp
 (setcdr loophole-mode-map nil)